agentreno/moneyviz/README.md

 # moneyviz

 # Local development environment

 Run these commands to install dependencies and start the site.

+## The easy way

+Use vagrant.
+Just `vagrant up`!
+The web app will be accessible at localhost:8000.

+## The hard way

 Install the Heroku CLI app and pipenv:
 ```